We ask because we want answers to spiritual questions. But if we don’t know the right questions to ask, we don’t get answers that do us any good.

 What is the source of your beliefs?
 Is it family, cultural or religious tradition?
 Are your beliefs the result of objective research or indoctrination as a child?
 Did you find your faith because you were in crisis?

 “If you want to develop and move beyond your current limitations, begin by asking yourself about your beliefs.
 There is no answer is greater than the question.
 It starts with asking, why do I believe that?
 What offends me?
 What threatens my beliefs?” — Guru Tua

 Remember, when you encounter something that offends you, this is a sign you are challenging your beliefs.
 Instead of automatically disagreeing, ask yourself, why does this offend me?
 How do I know what I know?
 What makes me react this way?
 These are the right kinds of questions.

 Suppose you’ve made it this far along; great.
 You can find the answers concerning spiritual reality, but you won’t find them in religion.
 Now it’s time to do some research.
 Don’t be too lazy to do your research.
 To find the answer you need, find the right question.

 Asking The Hard Questions

-The objections you have to ideas facts are boundaries.
-Boundaries keep you enslaved, and they keep you from the real answers to spiritual questions.
+The objections you have to ideas and facts are boundaries.
+Boundaries keep you enslaved from the real answers to spiritual questions.
 These boundaries can result from the programming of our cultural narrative and the unhealthy scripts that are a part of our default personality and instincts.

 You can reveal the scripts of your personality and instincts using the Enneagram Personality Profile.
 It will show the programming of the cultural narrative.
 The repeating question exercise will show you where and how others have power over your life.
 Then you and fix it.
 To do this, you’ll need to delete the negative and reprogram.
 It is serious “inner work,” but it’s worth the effort.